Wilann/Plagiarism-Detection/README.md

 ### Overview

-Building a plagiarism detector, using AWS SageMaker, that examines a text file and performs binary classification; labeling that file as either *plagiarized* or *not*, depending on how similar that text file is to a provided source text.
+Built a plagiarism detector, using AWS SageMaker, that examines a text file and performs binary classification; labeling that file as either *plagiarized* or *not*, depending on how similar that text file is to a provided source text

 **Notebook 1: Data Exploration**
 - Loaded in plagiarism text data